herolab-uga/ros-edge-orchestration/README.md

 roslaunch edge_robot tb3_2_yolov5.launch
 ```
 ## Scheduler on local Machine ##
-Launch the following for setting the mode of the scheduler variant.
-This launch file takes in the parameters from the config/task_req_yolo_obj.yaml which are predefined for the task tested.
-It launches the python scripts for Gateway, Scheduler and the Executor.
+Set the mode of the scheduler variant from CPU, Network, Memory, all, fixed within the following launch file.
+It takes in the parameters from the config/task_req_yolo_obj.yaml which are predefined for the task tested and launches the Gateway, Scheduler and the Executor nodes.
 ```
 roslaunch edge_robot scheduler.launch
 ```